Customize Consent Preferences

 Swan cards are compatible with Apple Pay and Google Pay.

-If you choose to allow digital cards, your card holders can add their cards to their preferred digital wallet.
+If you choose to allow digital cards, your cardholders can add their cards to their preferred digital wallet.
 Swan recommends only digitizing virtual cards for a safer experience.

 A list of digital cards is available in the cards query.